vdmytriuk/code_review_standart/README.md

 8. **Typing and Static Code Analysis:**
    - Correctness of typing with TypeScript: [Score/10]
    - Static code analysis and absence of warnings/errors: [Score/10]
+   - Automation of tools (Husky, lint-staged, CI on GitHub): [Score/10]

 9. **State Management:**
    - Local state management with useState/useReducer: [Score/10]